 Immigration in America Today .
 2006.

 This encyclopedia is a comprehensive thematic guide that provides an overview of major contemporary immigration topics along with suggestions for further readings.
 The 81 entries cover a range of migration concepts and processes, policy, legislation, social issues and aspects of cultural integration.
 The encyclopedia contains a list of entries, a guide to related topics, an index and bibliographical references.

 This work provides an overview of the expanding field of economic sociology.
 250 articles written by more than 160 experts define terms, concepts, and people in the field.
 Also included are entries on terms, concepts, and people from adjacent discipline like economics and anthropology.
 Articles include a definition of the topic, and its relevance to the discipline, historical background, core debates, schools, concepts and developments of the topic, a conclusion and outlook.
 Cross-references and a bibliography can be found at the end of each article.

 International Encyclopedia of Marriage and Family.
 2nd ed.
+4 vols.
 2003. (online)

 This updated four-volume encyclopedia “is a compendium surveying the shared patterns and amazing variation in marriage and family life in a rapidly changing multicultural world” and is designed for use by general readers as well as scholars and students seeking information on global family lifestyles.
 Users can look for information by subject (e.g. adoption, later life families, stress) or by country name (though not every country is included).
 A complete list of articles and contributors is included at the front of volume 1 and an extensive index is located in volume 4.